Japan's Mitsui pays China to release seized ship-court

 The Chinese government has described the case as a simple business dispute unrelated to wartime compensation claims, but it has become a cause célèbre for activists in China seeking redress from Japan.

-Japanese media had earlier reported Mitsui paid about 4 billion yen ($39 million) to free the “Baosteel Emotion”, a 226,434 deadweight-ton ore carrier.
+Japanese media had earlier reported Mitsui paid about 4 billion yen ($39 million) to free the “Baosteel Emotion”, a 226,434 deadweight-tonne ore carrier.

-Tong Zeng, a veteran Chinese activist who has been leading the charge for wartime compensation from Japan and who has been advising the plaintiffs, said they would likely seek more money.

-“They say that the court calculations were incorrect and believe that some of the compensation, interest and penalty interest was not included,” Tong told Reuters.

 The ship was seized on Saturday over Mitsui’s alleged failure to pay compensation for lease agreements on two Chinese ships that were broken in 1937, when war broke out between Japan and China.

-Mitsui said in a statement the court had released the vessel on Thursday and that the vessel departed a Chinese port at 2:55 pm Beijing time.
+Mitsui said in a statement the court had released the vessel on Thursday and it was preparing to depart Chinese waters.
 It did not say how much it had paid to resolve the case.

-China’s foreign ministry said that the “incident was resolved in accordance with the law”.

 The amount the court said Mitsui paid is almost half the estimated $65 million value of the two-year old carrier, according to a ship broker who asked not to be identified.